Dielectric formalism of the 2D uniform electron gas at finite temperatures: Introduction

-In \emph{two dimensions}, in stark contrast to the 3D case, the UEG literature remains very sparse.
-To our knowledge, accurate QMC data have been thus far restricted to the ground state limit~\cite{Tanatar_1989,Drummond_2009,Drummond_2DEG_2013,Smith_2DEG_2024}, while finite temperature effects have been scantily analyzed with the dielectric formalism~\cite{Schweng_1994,Yurtsever_2003,Khanh_2007,Bhukal_2019} employing the STLS scheme~\cite{stls} as well as with the quantum-classical mapping approach~\cite{Perrot_2DEG_2001,Dharmawardana_2DEG_2003,Khanh_2004,Dharmawardana_2DEG_2012} employing the semi-empirical Perrot \& Dharma-wardana formulation~\cite{perrot}.
-As a consequence, reliable finite temperature reference data for the 2DEG are essentially absent and the applicability of dielectric schemes to low dimensional Coulomb systems remains poorly quantified.
-This gap is particularly noteworthy given the growing relevance of thermal excitations in two-dimensional electronic systems.
-Ultrafast laser excitation~\cite{Brida_2013,Jensen_2014,Tielrooij_2013,Sun_2008}, photo-induced transport~\cite{Strait_2008,Shabani_2016}, and electronic heating in high-mobility semiconductor heterostructures~\cite{Ando_1982} \& atomically thin materials routinely drive electronic temperatures far above the lattice temperature~\cite{Sarma_2004}.
-This applies to a wide range of platforms, including quantum wells, transition-metal dichalcogenides~\cite{Wang_2012}, graphene, and electrons on helium~\cite{Yuriy_2007}, many of which allow a continuous tuning between weakly and strongly correlated regimes.
+In \emph{two dimensions}, in stark contrast to the 3D case, the UEG literature remains rather sparse.
+To our knowledge, accurate QMC data have been thus far restricted to the ground state limit~\cite{Tanatar_1989,Drummond_2009,Drummond_2DEG_2013,Smith_2DEG_2024}, while finite temperature effects have been scantily analyzed with the dielectric formalism~\cite{Ando_1982,Maldague_1978,Schweng_1994,Yurtsever_2003,Khanh_2007,Bhukal_2019} employing the STLS scheme as well as the quantum-classical mapping approach~\cite{Perrot_2DEG_2001,Dharmawardana_2DEG_2003,Khanh_2004,Dharmawardana_2DEG_2012} employing the original Perrot \& Dharma-wardana formulation~\cite{perrot} that features empirical elements.
+Therefore, quasi-exact PIMC reference data are essentially absent for the finite temperature 2DEG and the applicability of dielectric schemes to low dimensional Coulomb systems remains poorly tested.
+This gap is particularly noteworthy given the growing relevance of thermal excitations in 2D electronic systems.
+Ultrafast laser excitation~\cite{Brida_2013,Jensen_2014,Tielrooij_2013,Sun_2008}, photo-induced transport~\cite{Strait_2008,Shabani_2016}, and electronic heating in high-mobility semiconductor heterostructures~\cite{Ando_1982} and atomically thin materials routinely drive electronic temperatures far above the lattice temperature~\cite{Sarma_2004}.
+This applies to a wide range of platforms, including quantum wells, transition-metal dichalcogenides~\cite{Wang_2012}, graphene, electrons on helium~\cite{Yuriy_2007}, many of which allow a continuous tuning between the weakly and strongly correlated regimes.